Whitewater rafting in the Adirondacks

-When the snow that made skiing so great at Oak Mountain during the winter begins to melt, typically by the second week of April, the river swells, and becomes on of the premier whitewater rafting trips in the Northeast.
-Your New York State licensed guide will safely navigate you through the giant two-story standing waves in the Narrows, and one-mile long Carter's rapid.
-Outfitters will supply just about everything you need to keep you warm on your spring-time adventure.
+When the snow that made skiing so great at Oak Mountain during the winter begins to melt, typically by the second week of April, the river swells, and becomes one of the premier whitewater rafting trips in the Northeast.
+Your New York state licensed guide will safely navigate you through the giant two-story standing waves in the Narrows, and one-mile long Carter's rapid.
+Outfitters will supply just about everything you need to keep you warm on your springtime adventure.

 There is no better way to experience Adirondack fall foliage than in the Hudson River Gorge.
 A whitewater rafting trip allows guests to view spectacular fall colors in a wilderness setting from the comfortable seat of a raft.
 This a quiet time to be on the river.
 At times you may feel like you and your guide have the river to yourselves.

 The magic of the Adirondacks is the result of previous generations taking a long view and protecting the mountains, lakes, and rivers within the Blue Line.
 That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics, which help protect the lands and waters of the Adirondacks.